September 25, 2023

 Ultimately, the decision between growing as an IC or pursuing a management role depends on the individual's career goals and preferences.
 Some people may thrive in a managerial position, while others may prefer to continue developing their technical skills and expertise as an IC.

-It's important for organizations to provide career growth options for both paths, ensuring that talented individuals are not forced into management roles solely due to limited growth options.
-By offering career tracks for ICs, companies can retain top talent and create a successful data analyst team.
+It's important for organisation to provide career growth options for both paths, ensuring that talented individuals are not forced into management roles solely due to limited growth options.

 The tech industry has a talent shortage that will persist in the coming years.
 Employers struggle to find qualified individuals with both hard and soft skills.
-Whether you are pursuing an executive or individual contributor career path, it is important to find a company with a compatible strategy for your professional growth.

 We at Airswift, a trusted workforce solutions provider, can help you land your dream tech job.
 We have 60+ offices worldwide, 9,000+ contractors, 1000+ employees and cutting-edge technologies to match you with the perfect company.
-Take advantage now of the plentiful tech opportunities available today.